SternerLab/Authority/README.md

 MongoDB can be finicky to set up correctly, so an alternative is to install [`docker`](https://www.docker.com/).
 Run `sudo docker run -d -p 27017:27017 -v ~/mongodb_data:/data/db mongo`
 You can get a manual shell with `docker exec -it mongodb bash`
+If running on a supercompute cluster without docker, a viable alternative is to use [singularity](https://asurc.atlassian.net/wiki/spaces/RC/pages/54099969/Building+containers+and+using+Singularity#BuildingcontainersandusingSingularity-WhatisSingularityandwhynotDocker%3F), this guide describes the process for ASU's Agave cluster.

 Run `poetry update` to initialize and install all dependencies.